SpezialK-dev/knowleadge-base/Operating-Systems/Linux/creating-Image.md

 I recomend you take a look at the documentation, in my usecase I will simply get the required things by using the binaries keyword.

+### adding a custom kernel modul into the initramfs and in general

+in this case we want to simply get a new kernel modul into the initramfs for this we need to add the package

 ### Creating the image

 the command to create the image is as follows